manifoldxyz/reserved-ownership-accounts/README.md

 ```

 - The Account Registry MUST use an immutable account implementation address.
-- `createAccount` SHOULD verify that the msg.sender has permission to deploy the Account Instance for the identifying salt and initial owner.
+- `assignAccount` SHOULD verify that the msg.sender has permission to deploy the Account Instance for the identifying salt and initial owner.
 Verification SHOULD be done by validating the message and signature against the owner, salt and expiration using ECDSA for EOA signers, or EIP-1271 for smart contract signers
-- `createAccount` SHOULD verify that the block.timestamp < expiration or that expiration == 0
+- `assignAccount` SHOULD verify that the block.timestamp < expiration or that expiration == 0
 - New accounts SHOULD be deployed as [EIP-1167](https://eips.ethereum.org/EIPS/eip-1167) proxies and ownership SHOULD be assigned to the initial owner